 |dynarray||An expression that resolves to a dynamic array.|

-The following example uses the SEQS function to return the numeric codes associated with each character in a dynamic array:
+The following example uses the LENS function to return the number of characters in each element of a dynamic array.
+Numbers are converted to canonical form: